 Steam Deck review

-I just realised that today (22nd of May, 2024) marks exactly 1 year since I acquired the Valve Steam Deck1.
+I just realised that today (22nd of May, 2024) marks exactly one year since I acquired the Valve Steam Deck1.
 Since I love this device, I figured it would be a great first non-game review to post.
 Maybe a bit late (y’know, a few years), but then again which review here wasn’t?! :D

-The initial reason I got one - apart from it being an insanely cool machine - was that I travel a lot.
-Not “rich businessman” levels, but enough to consistently spend a portion of the year thousands of kilometers away from home - and coincidentally my gaming PC.
+The initial reason I got the Steam Deck – apart from it being an insanely cool machine – was that I travel a lot.
+Not “rich businessman” levels, but enough to consistently spend a portion of the year thousands of kilometers away from home – and coincidentally my gaming PC.
 This looks to continue being the case as I enter university age, so definitely made the right call in that regard.

 Hardware